invicta117/COMP30680_Assignment_3_PHP/README.md

+# COMP30680 Assignment 3 PHP

+This project involves using PHP and XAMP to manipulate data from an MySQL database including error handling if the website cannot connect to the database.

+# Assignment requirements

 This readme outlines how I satisfies each of the requirements outlines in the assignments

 NOTE: For XAMPP SQL to run on my laptop I had to change the localhost to localhost:3307 in each of the php files included to run this on another